kailash-manasarovar/statement/docs/timeline/2025/may.md

 - She said she didn't need to say anything to him, he was just OK when she spoke to him again.
 - She said she had no idea why or how.
 - It was unusual.
+- Did my *hackers*, Americans obviously - I did think they were Israeli for a long time, have a word with him later on telling him he's risking me starting getting suspicious?

 ### Alma